KirkBetzina/Project-1-329/readme.md

 ```

 ## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.
+ running into an issue where my mobile desing is locking to the left hand side and stuck at about half width.

 #### SAMPLE.....
-**ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier
+**ERROR**:
-**RESOLUTION**: Missing comma after first object in sources {} object
+**RESOLUTION**: